 Is your refrigerator still running?
 Even if your last tenant left your property in one piece, it’s still a good idea to check if all of the utilities are in working condition.
 Check everything including the fridge, washer and dryer, television, radio, smoke detectors, and more.
 By making sure that everything is functioning, you can avoid emergency repair requests during your tenant’s occupancy.
 If you find that your appliances are on their last leg, purchase new items as soon as possible.
 You don’t want your tenant to move in only to find that the refrigerator is missing.

 #5 Clean Windows and Glass Doors

 Windows and doors, especially those made of glass, can easily accumulate dirt.
 Cleaning them not only lets in more natural light, but it also improves their functionality.
-When dirt and other debris build up on a window or door, the sliding mechanism gets jammed, which can result in costly repairs if left unaddressed.
-You can wash the windows and doors yourself, but hiring professional washers will save you a lot of time.
+When dirt and other debris build-ups on a window or door, the sliding mechanism gets jammed, which can result in costly repairs if left unaddressed.
+You can wash the windows and doors yourself, but hiring a professional cleaner will save you a lot of time.
 This is also a chance to check for torn screens so you can replace them before move-in day.

 #6 Clean the Property

 When checking in at a hotel, guests sometimes can’t go up to their rooms because housekeeping is still tidying the room up.
 This is how you should treat your property.
 Tenants expect to move into pristine units, which is why you should thoroughly clean and deodorize the entire property, especially in ‘messy’ areas such as the bathroom and kitchen.
 You can clean the property on your own if you want to save money, or you can hire professional cleaners to do the dirty work (literally) for you.
 Don’t forget to shampoo the carpets!